sfigg/commercialization-public/docset/manufacture/desktop/get-the-tools-needed-to-customize-windows-sxs.md

 ## <span id="hw"></span><span id="HW"></span>Storage

 -   **WinPE USB key**: Must be at least 512MB and at most 32GB.
 This drive will be formatted, so save your data off of it first.
 It should not be a Windows-to-Go key or a key marked as a non-removable drive.

 -   **Storage USB key** (USB-B): A second USB key or an external USB hard drive for storing files.
 Minimum free space: 8GB, using NTFS, ExFAT, or any other file system that allows files over 4GB.
 If your hardware allows it, use USB 3.0 keys/drives and USB 3.0 ports to speed up file copy procedures.
 Note, some USB 3.0 keys don't work with some USB 2.0 ports.
 We won't be reformatting this drive, so as long as you have enough free space, you can reuse an existing storage drive.

+To use a single storage drive, see [WinPE: Store or split images to deploy Windows using a single USB drive](winpe--use-a-single-usb-key-for-winpe-and-a-wim-file---wim.md)

 ## <span id="sw"></span><span id="SW"></span>Software